Brain mapping: Achievements

 The interactive and citizen science website Eyewire maps mices' retinal cells and was launched in 2012.
-In 2021, the most comprehensive 3D map of the human brain was published by an U.S. IT company.
+In 2021, the most comprehensive 3D map of the human brain was published by researchers at Google.
 It shows neurons and their connections along with blood vessels and other components of a millionth of a brain.
-For the map, the 1 mm³ sized fragment was sliced into over 5 000 nanometers-thin pieces which were scanned with an electron microscope.
+For the map, the 1 mm3 sized fragment was sliced into about 5,300 pieces of about 30 nanometer thickness which were then each scanned with an electron microscope.
 The interactive map required 1.4 petabytes of storage-space.
 About two months later, scientists reported that they created the first complete neuron-level-resolution 3D map of a monkey brain which they scanned via a new method within 100 hours.
 They made only a fraction of the 3D map publicly available as the entire map takes more than 1 petabyte of storage space even when compressed.

-In October 2021, the BRAIN Initiative Cell Census Network (BICCN) concluded the first phase of a long-term project to generate an atlas of the entire mouse (mammalian) brain with 17 studies, including an atlas and census of cell types in the primary motor cortex.
+In October 2021, the BRAIN Initiative Cell Census Network concluded the first phase of a long-term project to generate an atlas of the entire mouse (mammalian) brain with 17 studies, including an atlas and census of cell types in the primary motor cortex.

+In 2024, FlyWire, a team of 287 researchers spanning 76 institutions completed a brain mapping, or connectome, of an adult animal (a Drosophila melanogaster, or fruit fly) and published their results in Nature.
+Prior to this, the only adult animal to have its brain entirely reconstructed was the nematode Caenorhabditis elegans, but the fruit fly brain map is the first "complete map of any complex brain", according to Murthy, one of the researchers involved.
+Primary mapping data was collected through electron microscopy, assisted by artificial intelligence and citizen scientists, who corrected errors that artificial intelligence made.
+The resulting model had more than 140,000 neurons with over 50 million synapses.
+From the model, research expect to identify how the brain creates new connections for functions such as vision, creating digital twin equivalents to track how segments of the neuron connection map interact to external signals, including the nervous system.